minds-ai/zoom-drive-connector/README.md

 `requirements.txt` with the exception of development dependencies, which only have to be placed in `environment.yml`.
 Make sure to record the version of the package you are adding using the double-equal operator.

+To run the program in the conda environment you can use the following command line:
+`CONFIG=conf/config.yaml python -u main.py --noauth_local_webserver`